service-bot/servicebot-docs/docs/embed.md

     })
   </script>
 ```
+1. Make sure the `token` field is populated by an authorization token for a specific customer
+1. Make sure the `url` is pointing to your Servicebot instance url
 1. Customers can now add/update a funding source and cancel/reactivate their subscriptions using this page
 ##### Tips
 - Using an administrator account, use [this](https://api-docs.servicebot.io/#operation--users--id--token-post) API to get a token for a specific customer